saurav123anand/JavaImpNotesAndCode/designPatterns/src/notes.md

    --> return the same object from override clone method

 # 2. Factory design pattern
---> When there is superclass and multiple subclasses and we want to get object of subclasses based on input and
+--> When there is superclass and multiple subclasses, and we want to get object of subclasses based on input and
     requirement then we create factory class which takes the responsibility of creating object of class based on input

    ### Advantage of factory design pattern